-Cap That - capitalizes the first letter of words, e.g. Water Management no caps that - puts in lowercase all words, e.g. american express delete that (Dragon also has "delete <xyz>" as seen in the section on direct editing)
+cap that - capitalizes the first letter of words, e.g. Water Management all caps that - capitalizes all letters, e.g. EXTREMELY IMPORTANT no caps that - puts in lowercase all words, e.g. american express delete that (Dragon also has "delete <xyz>" as seen in the section on direct editing)